junaid18183/terraform-provider-checkmk/Readme.md

 * `user` - (Required) This is the automation user, defined in Check_mk.
 If this is blank, the CMK_USER environment variable will also be read.
 * `password` - (Required) This is the password for automation user.
 If this is blank, the CMK_PASSWORD environment variable will also be read.
 * `host` - (Required) This is a target Check_mk server, "either dns or IP".
 If this is blank, the CMK_HOST environment variable will also be read.
-* `sitename` - (Required) This is a check_mk sitename to be used.
-If this is blank, the CMK_SITE environment variable will also be read.

 ### Resource Configuration